DataAnalyticsEngineering/ThermoNTFA/README.md

 3. Use the tabular data to initialize the thermo-mechanical NTFA UMAT that is implemented in the class [`thermontfa.ThermoMechNTFA`](https://github.com/DataAnalyticsEngineering/ThermoNTFA/blob/main/thermontfa/thermoNTFA.py).
 This reference implementation in Python can be transcribed to an UMAT for other academic or commercial simulation softwares.
 The numerical experiments in our paper are conducted using an implementation of the thermo-mechanical NTFA UMAT in C++ for an in-house FE solver.

-## Documentation

-TODO: deployment of documentation on Github

-The documentation of this software, including examples on how to use **ThermoNTFA**, can be found under [Documentation](https://DataAnalyticsEngineering.github.io/ThermoNTFA/).

 ## Installation